Ruan Xiaowu

-Ruan Xiaowu, also known as Ruan the Fifth, is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Lives-Shortening Second Brother", he ranks 29th among the 36 Heavenly Spirits of the 108 Stars of Destiny.
+Ruan Xiaowu, also known as Ruan the Fifth, is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Short-lived Second Brother", he ranks 29th among the 36 Heavenly Spirits of the 108 Heroes.

 Background

-The novel depicts Ruan Xiaowu as having eyes that are like bells and arms like iron staffs.
-Although he is always smiling, Ruan Xiaowu, who is tattooed on the chest with a leopard, has a murderous glint in his eyes.
-His nickname "Lives-shortening Second Brother" suggests he gives no quarter to anyone who crosses him.
+The novel describes Ruan Xiaowu as a man with eyes shaped like bells, strong and sturdy arms, and a tattoo of a panther on his chest.
+Although he often wears a smile on his face, he has a murderous glint in his eyes.
+His nickname "Short-lived Second Brother" suggests that he shows no mercy to those who cross him.
+He is also a hardcore gambler who has had little luck.

-The middle one among the Ruan brothers, Ruan Xiaowu is junior to Ruan Xiaoer and senior to Ruan Xiaoqi.
-The three live in Shijie Village (石碣村; in present-day Liangshan County, Shandong) where they make a living by fishing in the waters around Liangshan Marsh.
-Skilled in swimming, the brothers fight well in underwater combat.
-A hardcore gambler, Ruan Xiaowu seems to have not much luck in gambling.
+Ruan Xiaowu is the middle of the three Ruan brothers – between Ruan Xiao'er and Ruan Xiaoqi.
+He lives with his brothers in Shijie Village (石碣村; in present-day Liangshan County, Shandong), where they make a living by fishing in the waters around Liangshan Marsh.
+All three brothers are exceptional swimmers and skilled fighters both on land and in water.